 We’ve all seen the movies where the beautiful people are swimming over the tropical coral reef and everything looks amazing, the colors pop out at you, and you wish you were there instead of the actors.
 Coral reefs are in the news a lot, mostly because they’re getting damaged and they’re in danger.
 There’s a lot of holidays and trips taken by people to go and see the coral, but that might all change in the years to come.

 Coral reefs are one of the most fascinating tropical and subtropical water animals.
 No, corals are not plants; they are a complex system made of tiny organisms called polyps.
 Polyps are soft-bodied organisms with a tentacle-bearing mouth.
 They can extend their tentacles at night during their feeding time.
 The polyps eat planktons and other small creatures.

-Millions of tiny polyps living together form colonies and each polyp excretes calcium carbonate and this forms a skeleton.
-When the skeletons of many polyp colonies unite, they build up the structure that creates a coral reef, the more colonies there are the bigger and more colorful the coral structure is.
+Millions of tiny polyps living together form colonies, and each polyp excretes calcium carbonate that forms a skeleton.
+When the skeletons of many polyp colonies unite, they build up the structure that creates a coral reef; the more colonies there are, the bigger and more colorful the coral structure is.

-Polyps are see-through animals though they are world famous for their magnificent fluorescent colors that attract snorkelers to spend hours observing, photographing and filming their wonderful colors.
-The thing is, the corals are “borrowing” the color from the algae that lives inside of them.
+Polyps are see-through animals, though they are world famous for their magnificent fluorescent colors that attract snorkelers to spend hours observing, photographing, and filming their wonderful colors.
+The thing is, the corals are “borrowing” the color from the algae that live inside of them.
 Corals and algae live in symbiotic harmony and make a useful exchange of food and accommodation.